Reviews You Can Rely On

 Carving Ability

 Models with a smaller turn radius are sometimes better at carving, but this is not a given.
 Turn shape and size are mainly products of a ski's sidecut, though they are also affected by the ski's flex pattern (the way it bends as you ski it).
-If a ski has an hourglass shape (wider at the tip and tail and skinnier underfoot), it will likely offer a smaller radius turn.
+If a ski has a pronounced hourglass shape (wider at the tip and tail and skinnier underfoot), it will likely offer a smaller radius turn.
 Conversely, a ski with a straighter design from the tip to the tail, like the Coalition SOS, can result in a larger turn radius.

 all mountain skis womens - the turn radius of the stockli nela 88 felt a little longer than...